 Many organizations have discovered that becoming more CX focused, although costly at first, is beneficial.
 Not only will experience improve leaps and bounds, but it will be coupled with quantitative proof of success.
 More importantly, patients will receive a better quality of care.

-Cognitive Dialogue Technology (CDT) can measure customer experiences in a way that no other platform does: by talking to customers.
+Our customer decision intelligence platform can measure customer experiences in a way that no other platform does: by talking to customers.
 It uses AI to construct dialogues with customers to bring out what they actually want to talk about, without the numerous questions and lengthy data processing of the HCAHPS.
-These results can directly impact hospitals’ ability to secure major funding within the VBP system, efficiently and at low cost.
+These results can directly impact hospitals’ ability to secure major funding within the VBP system, efficiently and at a low cost.

 Meet the Worthix Content Team.
 We’re dedicated to bringing our readers value from the crossroads of CX thought leaders, industry experts, on-the-ground CX practitioners and top academics from around the world.